prohippo/pyelly/README.txt

                       fix tokenization with new Unicode punctuation
-                      fix macro table for new Unicode punctuation add missing code for FIND in generative semantics 1.2.2  -  01may2015  extend "test" amd "marking" integration tests extend handling of punctuation
+                      fix macro table for new Unicode punctuation add missing code for FIND in generative semantics 1.2.2  -  01may2015  extend "test" and "marking" integration tests extend handling of punctuation
                       add phrase limit for avoiding runaway analysis fix bug in warning of unused grammar symbols